Star Wars: The Force Awakens (2015) - Review

 Fair: Less Lucas

 George Lucas couldn't write dialogue to save his life; some of the worst dialogue examples can be found in Episode II and III.
 The script of The Force Awakens is by no means a masterpiece of incredible writing, but holy crap, it feels like a breath of fresh air.
 There are some actual witty exchanges between the characters for a change.
 It almost feels unfamiliar.
-The script in Star Wars movies has rarely been great, so The Force Awakens doesn't have much competition, but you can certainly tell the difference here in how the characters talk to one another and how their able to bring more out of the role through the script and direction.
+The script in Star Wars movies has rarely been great, so The Force Awakens doesn't have much competition, but you can certainly tell the difference here in how the characters talk to one another and how they're able to bring more out of the role through the script and direction.
 After the stifling performances of the prequel trilogy by George Lucas, the new natural performances of the actors here almost make it not feel like a Star Wars movie.

 I'd mention more examples of how a Lucas-less Star Wars movie is an overall plus, but we might reach spoiler territory, so we'll end it here.